OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 ##### Port Scanning

-The amount and type of information will depend on the type of implementation.
+The amount and type of information generated by port scanning will depend on the type of implementation.
 Responses can be classified as follows, ranking from easy to complex:

-**1) Complete Disclosure**: The simplest and most unusual scenario, with complete disclosure you can clearly see what's going on by receiving the complete responses from the server being queried.
+**1) Complete Disclosure**: This is the simplest and most unusual scenario, with complete disclosure you can clearly see what's going on by receiving the complete responses from the server being queried.
 You have an exact representation of what happened when connecting to the remote host.

-**2) Error-based**: If you are unable to see the response from the remote server, you may be able to use the error response.
+**2) Error-based**: If you are unable to see the response from the remote server, you may be able to use the information generated by the error response.
 Consider a web service leaking details on what went wrong in the SOAP Fault element when trying to establish a connection:

 ```text
 java.io.IOException: Server returned HTTP response code: 401 for URL: http://192.168.1.1:80